pixieluv/Christina-Beltane-Portfolio/personal-cheat-sheets/Mac Setup Checklist.md

 [!IMPORTANT]
 After the installation finishes, the script will show you "Next steps".
 You must run the two commands it provides to add Homebrew to your PATH.
-They will look like this:

 (echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> ~/.zprofile